doubleedesign/doubleedesign/README.md

 ### 👋 I'm Leesa with a Double-E

-🌐 I have a strong background in web development (from design and front-end, to full-stack more recently).
+🌐 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I have a strong background in web development (from design and front-end, to full-stack more recently).

-:notebook:  I’m currently working towards my Bachelor of Information Technology (Programming),
+:notebook:  &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;I’m currently working towards my Bachelor of Information Technology (Programming),

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Bachelor of Design (Digital Technologies), and Diploma of Software Development.